Channel Matters: Estimating Channel Influence for Multivariate Time Series: Empirical Analysis

-{\bf{Outlook: }}Based on the above results, we believe that in addition to using the channel-wise influence function for channel pruning to improve the efficiency of model training and fine-tuning, another important application is its use as a post-hoc interpretable method to evaluate a model's quality.
+{\bf{Outlook: }}Based on the results in Table~\ref{coresetmetric}, the iTransformer has a larger representative subset, we believe that in addition to using the ChInf for channel pruning to improve the efficiency of model training and fine-tuning, another important application is its use as a post-hoc interpretable method to evaluate a model's quality.
 As our experimental results demonstrate, a good model should be able to fully utilize the information between different channels.
 Therefore, to achieve the original performance, such a method would require retaining a higher proportion of channels.